MTB Holiday in Briançon — Planning a Mountain Bike Trip

 Is Briançon a good destination for a solo MTB trip?

 Yes.
-The trail network is well-signposted and the valley is safe for solo riding on the main routes.
+The trail network is signed and the valley is safe for solo riding on the main routes.
 For high-alpine routes above 2,500m, tell someone where you are going and carry a phone with the trail map downloaded.
 The bike park is sociable and easy to navigate solo.

 Is it easy to rent a bike for just one or two days in Briançon?